-Without treatment, most HIV-infected individuals will eventually develop progressive immunosuppression, as evident by CD4 T lymphocyte (CD4) cell depletion, leading to AIDS-defining illnesses and premature death.
+Without antiretroviral therapy (ART), most HIV-infected individuals will eventually develop progressive immunodeficiency marked by CD4 T lymphocyte (CD4) cell depletion and leading to AIDS-defining illnesses and premature death.
 The primary goal of ART is to prevent HIV-associated morbidity and mortality.
-This goal is best accomplished by using effective ART to maximally inhibit HIV replication so that plasma HIV RNA (viral load) remains below levels detectable by commercially available assays.
+This goal is best accomplished by using effective ART to maximally inhibit HIV replication to sustain plasma HIV-1 RNA (viral load) below limits of quantification by commercially available assays.
 Durable viral suppression improves immune function and overall quality of life, lowers the risk of both AIDS-defining and non-AIDS-defining complications, and prolongs life.

-Furthermore, high plasma HIV RNA is a major risk factor for HIV transmission, and effective antiretroviral therapy (ART) can reduce viremia and transmission of HIV to sexual partners by more than 96%.
-Modelling studies suggest that expanded use of ART may result in lower incidence and, eventually, prevalence of HIV on a community or population level.
+Furthermore, high plasma HIV-1 RNA is a major risk factor for HIV transmission, and effective ART can reduce viremia and transmission of HIV to sexual partners by more than 96%.
+Modelling studies suggest that expanded use of ART may lower incidence and, eventually, prevalence of HIV on a community or population level.
 Thus, a secondary goal of ART is to reduce the risk of HIV transmission.

 Historically, HIV-infected individuals have had low CD4 counts at presentation to care.
-However, there have been concerted efforts to increase testing of at-risk patients and to link these patients to medical care before they have advanced HIV disease.
-Deferring ART until CD4 count declines put an individual at risk of AIDS-defining conditions has been associated with higher risk of morbidity and mortality (as discussed below).
+However, there have been concerted efforts to increase testing of at-risk individuals and to link HIV-infected individuals to medical care before they have advanced HIV disease.
+Deferring ART until CD4 counts decline puts HIV-infected individuals at risk of AIDS-defining and certain serious non-AIDS conditions.
 Furthermore, the magnitude of CD4 recovery is directly correlated with CD4 count at ART initiation.
-Consequently, many individuals who start treatment with CD4 counts <350 cells/mm never achieve counts >500 cells/mm after up to 6 years on ART.
+Consequently, many individuals who start treatment with CD4 counts <350 cells/mm3 never achieve CD4 counts >500 cells/mm3 after up to 6 years on ART5 and have a shorter life expectancy than those initiating therapy at higher CD4 count thresholds.
+5.6